gcross/LogicGrowsOnTrees/TUTORIAL.md

 `fmap (const $ WordSum 1)`.

-If you only want the first result then you should use `exploreTreeUntilFirst`, which return the first result found wrapped in `Just` if any results are present and Nothing if no results were found; for example, see the following (also given in `tutorial/tutorial-4.hs`):
+If you only want the first result then you should use `exploreTreeUntilFirst`, which return the first result found wrapped in `Just` if any results are present, and `Nothing` if no results were found; for example, see the following (also given in `tutorial/tutorial-4.hs`):

 ```haskell
 import LogicGrowsOnTrees (exploreTreeUntilFirst)